 Karryl Eugene is a multidisciplinary artist based in New York, NY, who works in painting and sound.
 The force of introspection defines his work, where he deconstructs and reconstructs personal narratives, delves into his realm of emotionality, and contemplates his existence in the digital age.

-In 2019 Karryl also received the Elaine L. Schaefer Scholarship and the Eddie C. & C Sylvia Brown Family Foundation Brown Scholarship to fund his experience abroad studying at the Studio Arts International College in Florence, Italy.
+In 2019 Karryl received the Elaine L. Schaefer Scholarship and the Eddie C. & C Sylvia Brown Family Foundation Brown Scholarship to fund his experience abroad studying at the Studio Arts International College in Florence, Italy.
 Karryl has worked as a co-organizer for as they lay which seeks to curate projects & public events that foster collaboration, creative action, + reflection, founded by Abdu Ali.
-Karryl has interned at the Hole, American Medium, Waller Gallery, School 33 art center, and he currently works as a Gallery Manager for Galerie Myrtis, founded by Myrtis Bedolla.
+Karryl has interned at the Hole, American Medium, Waller Gallery, School 33 art center, and recently worked as a Gallery Manager for Galerie Myrtis, founded by Myrtis Bedolla.
+Karryl currently works as a Gallery Assistant for David Zwirner's recent outpost 52 Walker, an exhibition space in New York programmed and led by Senior Director Ebony L. Haynes.